blessymoses/PySpark/Spark-The-Definitive-Guide.md

 are DataFrames and Datasets.
 - To create a new DataFrame or Dataset, you call a `transformation`.
 - To start computation or convert to native language types, you call an `action`.

+- Data engineering concepts
+  - High scalability: to scale HDFS horizontally when the data increase, add more data nodes
+  - High Availability: this is handled using replication factor; default is 3
+  - High latency: the system takes longer to respond; like MapReduce Batch jobs
+  - Low latency: near real-time response from the system; HBase is meant for quick searching. when you fire a query, you get the results immediately